cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   #### Headings

-  * 25/75 image and text component: 60 characters or less, ideally rendering as one line.
+  * 25/75 image and text component: 60 characters or less, ideally rendering as one line

-  * 50/50 image and text component: 30 characters or less, ideally rendering as one line.
+  * 50/50 image and text component: 30 characters or less, ideally rendering as one line

   * 50/50 and 33/33/33 text components: 45 characters max.
 25 characters max is preferred, which renders as one line at max column width.